GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Experiments

-\subsection{Experimental settings}
+\subsubsection{Experimental settings}

 In the encoder of the VGAE, we cascade $4$ GCN layers as our GNN.
 Between the GCN layers, we use the Gaussian Error Linear Unit (GELU) \cite{hendrycks2016gaussian} as the nonlinear activation function.
 We also apply the Dropout operation.
 The subsequent two MLP layers are both linear layers with the GELU activation function.
 In the decoder, the same architectures of the MLPs and the GNNs are employed.
 We use the Adam optimizer for training.
-The number of neurons, dropout rates, and learning rates are determined via cross-validation.

-We compare the GRAM method with the following baseline methods: GCNAE \cite{kipf2016variational}, DOMINANT \cite{ding2019deep}, CONAD \cite{xu2022contrastive}, GAAN \cite{chen2020generative}, OC-GNN \cite{wang2021one}.
+The hyperparameters used in GRAM include the output dimension $J$ of each node after extracting feature information by GNN, the dimension $I$ of the latent vector $\rvz$, the parameter $\beta$ of the loss function \eqref{eq:loss_vage}, the dropout rate, and the learning rate.
+The GNN layers have an identical number of neurons, namely $J$; and the MLP layers have an identical number of neurons, namely $I$.
+The specific numerics are as shown in Table~\ref{tab:parameters}.
 For the baseline methods, we use the public code available at \url{https://github.com/pygod-team/pygod/} but keep the GNN structures to be the same as the GNNs used in our VGAE.

-\subsection{Results}
+All the experiments were performed on a server with Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz with NVIDIA GeForce RTX 3090 GPUs, and each experiment uses a single GPU.

+\subsubsection{Results}

 We obtain a graph-level anomaly score from each method and evaluate it using both the AUC (Area under the Receiver Operating Characteristic Curve) score and the AP (Average Precision) score.
 Each result is an average from three random initializations of the neural networks, reported together with the standard deviation.
-We present the results of AUC and AP scores in Tables~\ref{tab:AUC} and \ref{tab:AP}, respectively.
-In both tables, we use blue and green bold fonts to highlight the best and second best performing method for each dataset, respectively.
+We present the results of AUC and AP scores in Table~\ref{tab:AUC} and Table~\ref{tab:AP}, respectively.
+In both tables, we use blue bold font to highlight the best performing method for each dataset, while the second best performing method is highlighted in green bold font.